About The College

-- Creating a modern academic enterprise, by investing in major academic facilities such Crowe Hall, the new home of the Girard School of Business, new physics and engineering maker spaces, a new Communication and Media hands-on teaching and learning facility, and others; creating a new School of Health Sciences to showcase our growing expertise in these fields; expanding our full-time faculty; creating accelerated master’s programs; and creating academic affinity groups such as the Honors Program, the City of God/Austin Scholars, Compass, and Promise.
+- Creating a modern academic enterprise, by investing in major academic facilities such Crowe Hall, the home of the Girard School of Business, physics and engineering maker spaces, a Communication and Media hands-on teaching and learning facility, and others; creating a School of Health Sciences to showcase our growing expertise in these fields; expanding our full-time faculty; creating accelerated master’s programs; and creating academic affinity groups such as the Honors Program, the City of God/Austin Scholars, Compass, and Promise.

 - Developing a Contemporary Catholic Mission through renewed traditions such as Mack Gives Back, the Stevens Service Learning Center and Hands to Help, with students contributing more than 30,000 hours of community service each year.

 - Engaging our community by investing in the College’s faculty and staff, enhancing the student experience and through greater focus on our growing alumni community, including more and larger alumni events such as Homecoming, Reunions and the Christmas Party, the Together for Good capital campaign, and the unwavering support of our donors.

 - Achieving distinction through our growth and expansion, attested by impressive rankings from Princeton Review, US News & World Report, Forbes as well as news media recognition; an unprecedented number of applications resulting in historic incoming classes for several years; and a growing roster of distinguished faculty members.